 Wild Folk

-Sometimes the only wild thing about the wild folks displayed was their performative or supposed visual association with a particular type of animal.
-Sometimes these performers purposely emulated animals, but often the association was based on a suspiciously contrived construct that had little to do with their non-costumed countenance.
+Sometimes the only wild thing about the wild folks displayed was their performative or supposed visual association with a particular type of animal that had little to do with their non-costumed countenance.

 (to be continued)